 - The second system is slower and weighs data more carefully before making a decision.

-Kahneman believes that with training and experience, we can learn to disengage our first system and engage more proactively with the second one – equivalent to building an ML model that’s accurate through meaningful analysis, instead of it relying on bias as a broad shortcut to an answer that’s likely to be statistically (but not categorically) accurate.
+Kahneman believes that with training and experience, we can learn to disengage our first system and engage more proactively with the second one – equivalent to building a Machine Learning model that’s accurate through meaningful analysis, instead of it relying on bias as a broad shortcut to an answer that’s likely to be statistically (but not categorically) accurate.

 Identifying appropriate “fairness criteria” for a system requires accounting for human experiences and perceptions, as well as cultural, social, historical, political, legal, and ethical considerations.
 Claims about bias and fairness are often about outcomes differing between groups, and the question of which are the relevant groups to consider is fundamentally a practical and moral one.
 Furthermore, at what level of granularity should groups be defined, and how should the boundaries between these groups be decided?
 When is it fair to define a group at all versus a better factoring of individual differences?